edgelesssys/contrast/README.md

 - Persistent volumes currently not supported in CoCo
 - While workload policies are functional in general, but [not covering all edge cases](https://github.com/microsoft/kata-containers/releases/tag/genpolicy-0.6.2-5)
 - Port-forwarding isn't supported by Kata Containers yet
-- CLI is only available for Linux (mostly because upstream dependencies are not available for other platforms)
+- CLI is only available for Linux (mostly because upstream dependencies aren't available for other platforms)

 ## Upcoming Contrast features